moneroexamples/btcmarkets-cpp/README.md

 to their service in number of programming languages, except C++.
 To rectify this problem, this library was created.

+The library uses header only [json](https://github.com/nlohmann/json) library and [cpr](https://github.com/whoshuu/cpr) library as a wraper for libcurl for making get and post requests to the btcmakrets api service.

 ## Compilation

 ```bash